-8. TENANT SELECTION POLICY
+8. TENANT SELECTION PLAN

-The applicant at the top of the community wide waiting list will be offered a suitable unit.
-If the offer is rejected, the applicant's name will be moved to the bottom of the waiting list.
-If the applicant presents satisfactory evidence that acceptance of the offered unit would result in undue hardship which is not related to race, color, national origin, religion; handicap, familial status, or language, then the applicant would not be considered to have been offered a unit, and the refusal would not count as a rejection.
+The applicant at the top of the community wide waiting list will be offered an appropriate unit at the location containing the largest number of vacancies.
+If the offer is rejected, the applicant will be offered a unit at a second location containing the next largest number of vacancies.
+If the second offer is rejected, the applicant will be offered a unit at any location where a vacancy exists.
+If the applicant rejects three (3) such offers, the applicantion will be moved to the botton of the waiting list.
+If the applicant presents satisfactory evidence that acceptance of the offered unit would result in undue hardship which is not related to race, color, national origin, religion, handicap, familial status, or language, then the applicant would not be considered to have been offered a unit, and the refusal would not count as a rejection.

 Every application shall contain a record of every unit offered, identification of the development and the unit, the date of each offer, and rejection or acceptance of the unit.